-- 8. To launch the PWC in ski mode, pull in and hold the throttle lever all the way to the handlebar grip.
-The PWC will accelerate to the set TARGET SPEED and the SKI MODE indicator will be on steady. - 9.
-To increase or decrease the TAR-GET SPEED during a ski run, press the UP/DOWN arrow button, do not release the throttle lever.
+- 9. To launch the PWC in ski mode, pull in and hold the throttle lever all the way to the handlebar grip.
+The PWC will accelerate to the set TARGET SPEED and the SKI MODE indicator will be on steady. - 10.
+To increase or decrease the TAR-GET SPEED during a ski run, press the UP/DOWN button, do not release the throttle lever.

-- 1. Hold throttle lever in
+1. Hold throttle lever in

-- 2. Press UP arrow button to increase speed

-- 3. Press DOWN arrow button to increase speed
+- 2. Press UP button to increase speed - 3.
+Press DOWN button to decrease speed

 NOTE: If the throttle is partly released during a ski run, the SKI MODE indicator light will start to blink and the speed adjust function using the UP/DOWN arrow button will be deactivated.

-10. To end a ski run or to pick up a fallen skier or wakeboarder, fully release the throttle to regain normal throttle control.
+11. To end a ski run or to pick up a fallen skier or wakeboarder, fully release the throttle to regain normal throttle control.